Konnichy/SmartThings-Groovy/README.md

-# Presence detection by monitoring hostapd events
+# Presence detection by monitoring a hostapd-based Wi-Fi access point

 The following set of components enable SmartThings to update presence of household members, based on whether their mobile device is connected to the home Wi-Fi access point or not.